ItsAJ517/coding-journey/README.md

 # coding-journey
-This repository will track my coding journey over time.

-If you would like to run the programmes, you can do so by opening the 'projects' codespace.
+Hi!
+This repository is a roadmap of programmes I've created while learning programming.

+Each folder contains different stages of my journey - from basic algorithms to more complex projects.

+In order to run each program, please check the README.md files in each language folder.